-Several new green patent complaints were filed in May and June in the areas of LEDs, smart grid, and solar power including solar mounting systems and solar powered lanterns.
+Several new green patent complaints were filed in July and August in the areas of LEDs, smart grid, and water meters.

-Koninklijke Philips N.V. v. iGuzzini Lighting USA, Ltd. et al.
+Koninklijke Philips N.V. et al. v.
+Amerlux LLC et al.

 U.S. Patent No. 6,094,014, entitled “Circuit arrangement, and signaling light provided with the circuit arrangement”

 U.S. Patent No. 6,577,512, entitled “Power supply for LEDs”